 If you are a French resident, no problem, your home insurance covers you when you rent in France.
 But if you are not French-resident you need adequate personal liability insurance to rent a house.
-The rental contract you sign will ask for this.
+The rental contract you sign should ask for this.

 How to get personal liability insurance for a one-off rental